Tickets

 The 13th 1minute Projection Mapping Competition will be held as part of TOKYO LIGHTS 2026.

-organizingProjection Mapping International Award TOKYO Executive Committee
+OrganizerProjection Mapping International Award TOKYO Executive Committee

-joint sponsorshipTokyo Metropolitan area
+Co-organizerTokyo Metropolitan area

-planning cooperationProjection Mapping Association of Japan
+Planning CooperationProjection Mapping Association of Japan

 Planning / ManagementJTB Communication Design, Inc.

-Integrated direction of the Art Park of Light
+for the Art Park of Light

 Kenji Kobashi